MicrosoftDocs/power-automate-docs/articles/process-advisor-processes.md

 ### Grouping tips

-- As much as possible use an existing activity name.
+- As much as possible, use an existing activity name.
 This creates a more consistent and accurate process map.
 - Activity names will be available in the dropdown list whenever a recording is saved.
 To remove activity names from the dropdown list after it was removed from all recordings that used that activity name, you need to analyze the recording.

 ### Manage activity names